mikoman/ResXTranlsatorMaui/README.md

 # ResXTranslator

 ResXTranslator is a straightforward and UI-based .resx file translator designed for simplicity and efficiency.
 While its core functionality is tailored to specific needs, it can be effortlessly adapted to support a broader range of languages or additional features.
+The design is basic barely enough to be functional.
+Code structure is also hacky as it was done for a quick translation.
+You can change the list of languages using the CultureInfo class to populate the picker if you need to do so.

 ## Features